Geographical distribution of Italian speakers: Unspecified

+Total speakers by country

 Europe

-Italian is an official language of Italy and San Marino and is spoken fluently by the majority of the countries' populations.
+Italian is an official language of Italy, San Marino and Switzerland.
 Italian is also used in administration and official documents in Vatican City.

 In central-east Europe Italian is first in Montenegro, second in Austria, Croatia, Slovenia, and Ukraine after English, and third in Hungary, Romania and Russia after English and German.
 But throughout the world, Italian is the fifth most taught foreign language, after English, French, German, and Spanish.

 In the European Union statistics, Italian is spoken as a native language by 13% of the EU population, or 65 million people, mainly in Italy.
 In the EU, it is spoken as a second language by 3% of the EU population, or 14 million people.
 Among EU states, the percentage of people able to speak Italian well enough to have a conversation is 66% in Malta, 15% in Slovenia, 14% in Croatia, 8% in Austria, 5% in France and Luxembourg, and 4% in the former West Germany, Greece, Cyprus, and Romania.

 Albania

-In Albania, it is one of the most spoken languages.
+In Albania, Italian is one of the most spoken languages.
 This is due to the strong historical ties between Italy and Albania but also the Albanian communities in Italy, and the 19,000 Italians living in Albania.
-It is reported as high as 70% of the Albanian adult population has some form of knowledge of Italian.
+It is reported that as much as 70% of the Albanian adult population has some knowledge of Italian.
 Furthermore, the Albanian government has pushed to make Italian a compulsory second language in schools.
 Today, Italian is the third most spoken language in the country after Albanian and Greek.

-The Italian language is well-known and studied in Albania, another non-EU member, due to its historical ties and geographical proximity to Italy and to the diffusion of Italian television in the country.
+The Italian language is well known and studied in Albania, another non-EU member, due to its historical ties and geographical proximity to Italy and to the broadcasting of Italian television in the country.